IntroCSCI/colorvisionproject-TannerOates2/README.md

  I also used a function to take the hex color code from the other function and determine what color it is.

-I also used a function that gives the user an Id number.
+I also used a function that gives the user an Id number by using a random number generator.https://www.cplusplus.com/reference/ctime/

 I used a function to set the users name and one to get the users name for output.